kumbulanit/t-sql/lesotho/labs/Module_01_Introduction_to_TSQL_Lab.md

 # Module 1: Introduction to T-SQL Querying - Lab Exercise
 ## Central Bank of Lesotho - Data Management Division
+## For Economists and Statisticians

 ### Lab Overview
 **Duration:** 60-90 minutes
 **Difficulty:** Beginner with optional intermediate/advanced sections
 **Prerequisites:** CBL_DataWarehouse database setup completed
+**Target Audience:** Economists and Statisticians working with macroeconomic data

 ---

 ## Learning Objectives
 By the end of this lab, you will be able to:
-1. Write basic SELECT statements to retrieve data
+1. Write basic SELECT statements to retrieve economic indicators and time series data
-2. Use SELECT with specific columns
+2. Query macroeconomic datasets using specific columns relevant to statistical analysis
-3. Understand the difference between SELECT * and specific columns
+3. Extract data for econometric analysis and statistical reporting
-4. Use simple expressions and calculations in queries
+4. Perform simple calculations on economic variables (growth rates, ratios, indices)
-5. Understand basic SQL syntax and statement structure
+5. Understand SQL syntax for querying data warehouses used in economic research

 ---